 That being said, it’s always good to have an idea about the kind of thing you’d like to say, how you’d like to come across to others and being able to put your thoughts into words.

-Take a look through some of these example questions and have a think about how you would answer them – we don’t want to put you in a position where you are surprised by anything we ask you.
+Take a look through our 4 fostering assessment questions to prepare for and have a think about how you would respond – we don’t want to put you in a position where you are surprised by anything we ask you.

-If you’re at panel, you’ll have been asked this fairly often by now, likely at the beginning when you first showed interest in becoming a foster carer, throughout the process with your Assessing Social Worker and now finalising your assessment.
-You’ll be well-versed in your answer and that’s great, panel will want to make sure that you’ve thought about your motives especially this far into the process!
+If you’re this far into the assessment process, you’ll have been asked this fairly often by now, likely at the beginning when you first showed interest in becoming a foster carer, throughout the process with your Assessing Social Worker and now finalising your assessment.
+You’ll be well-versed in your response and that’s great, they will want to make sure that you’ve thought about your motives especially this far into the process!

 We want to make sure that you as a carer will be getting the support you’ll need from those around you, emotionally and physically, like help with the school run or doctors’ appointments.
 We’ll be there for the expertise, guidance and everything else, but it will be good to know that you’ve got someone you can have a cup of tea with when it gets a little challenging.

 This could cover one or many things; perhaps you have children who will need to share their space with another child when they may not have had to before.
 Or maybe your partner works away from home occasionally and you’ve had discussions around how this will fit in with placements.
 You could be a single applicant who has applied along with the support of a family member who lives outside of your home.